Antecedent site:

 In a once-in-50-year review, a Governance Committee of eleven able citizens has been at work for about a year, in effect assessing the quality of Concord's governance.

 Please stay tuned!
-This will – naturally – become a topic here.
+This will – naturally – become a topic going forward.

 3 The Town’s new fiber-to-the-home broadband network

-The initial steps to create a muni FTTH for Concord were taken here, about twenty years ago, then stayed that course too, finally to the recent commercial launch.
-Concord Light Broadband has been and will be a focal case for our Concord Campaign.
+The initial steps to create a muni FTTH for Concord were taken, here, about twenty-five years ago, then stayed that course too, finally to the recent commercial launch.
+Concord Broadband has been and will be a focal case for our Concord Campaign.

 Back here in Concord, where our new network mixes a venture startup into a AAA bond-rated financial culture, “lively" as a description hardly does the policy questions justice.
 Again, please stay tuned.

 Staying the course turns out to be a theme here.
-The case immediately above took twenty years ...
+The case immediately above, now Concord Broadband, took twenty-five years ...

 With enough stick-to-it-tive-ness, finally things get done.